Enabling Distributed Tracing

 Screenshot showing the elements described in the surrounding text.

-2. In PubSub+ Broker Manager, click the Telemetry tab in the navigation bar and then click Create Telemetry Profile to open the New Telemetry Profile page.
+2. In Broker Manager, click the Telemetry tab in the navigation bar and then click Create Telemetry Profile to open the New Telemetry Profile page.

 Screenshot showing the elements described in the surrounding text.